hpsaturn/hpsaturn.github.io/_posts/2004-01-01-terratrip.md

 ## Technologies

-* `Motorola 68HC908`: Firmware developed in assembler on a Motorola `MC68HC908GP32` with a few code on `C`.<br/>
+* `Motorola 68HC908`: Firmware developed in assembler on a Motorola `MC68HC908GP32` with a few code on `C`.
 * `CodeWarrior`: IDE, compiler, debugger and in-circuit programming.
-* `Hp48`: Navigation software using a `Hewlett Packard Hp48` interfaced via Serial connection.<br/>
+* `Hp48`: Navigation software using a `Hewlett Packard Hp48` interfaced via Serial connection.
-* `Jazz library`: Low level IDE, compiler and debugger for `SysRPL` and `Hp48 Saturn CPU assembler`.
+* `Jazz library`: Low level IDE, compiler and debugger for `SysRPL` and `Hp48 Saturn CPU assembler`

 ## Target

 Rally computer for amateur and professional rally teams.
 Using a Hp48 calculator, the rally team enter the race variables and the software give the next information:

- - `Current position`, from odometer interfaced from car to hardware device with a switch sensor or hall effect sensor.
+* `Current position`, from odometer interfaced from car to hardware device with a switch sensor or hall effect sensor.
- - `Target position`, calculated for keep car synced.
+* `Target position`, calculated for keep car synced.
- - `Distance offset`, calculated from current position and race data.
+* `Distance offset`, calculated from current position and race data.
- - `Current track`, from race information.
+* `Current track`, from race information.
- - `Multiple time mode`, track time, race time, start and end time, etc.
+* `Multiple time mode`, track time, race time, start and end time, etc.

 ---

 ## Nav48 app